Tibson-spec/OIBSIP-/README.md

 ### **8. Challenges and Learnings**
 - Data cleaning and formatting required significant effort to handle missing values and inconsistent entries.
-- DAX formulas were instrumental in creating calculated fields like `Age Group`.
+- DAX formulas were instrumental in creating calculated fields like `Age Group` and statistical field.
 - Power BI's interactivity helped communicate insights effectively.

 ---